Loading...

 Disaster Recovery connects government property managers, department facilities teams, and institutional stakeholders with IICRC-certified contractors experienced in working within Canberra’s government environment.

-Payment plans are available through Blue Fire Finance for large-scale institutional restorations.
+Payment plans are available through Equipped Commercial Finance for large-scale institutional restorations.

 Securing storm-damaged institutional and commercial buildings to prevent further water ingress and structural risk.